 The Base4 clock uses the same colour schemes as its big sister the Fibonacci Clock.
 For the default colour scheme:

 - The hours are displayed in red.

 - When a cell is used to display both the hours and minutes, it turns blue.

 - White squares are ignored.

-The Base4 Clock is open source and will be published under the GPL license.
-Once all the rewards are fulfilled, I will release the source code, the schematics and the enclosure plans to the general public.
+The Base4 Clock is open source and has been published under the GPL license.
+The source code, the schematics, and the enclosure plans are available to the public here.